-MOLECULAR AND CELLULAR BIOLOGY.
-An examination of the workings of cells and how examination of the workings of cells and now molecular processes govern cellular function.
+An examination of the workings of cells and how molecular processes govern cellular function.
 Topics include gene expression and regulation, structure and function of DNA, RNA, biological membranes, the cell cytoskeleton, and organelles, signaling within and between cells, and the organization of the extracellular matrix.
 Laboratory exercises are long-term experiments focused on giving students an authentic research experience.
 Prerequisites: Biology 110, 151, and 201.
+Offered: spring semester of odd-numbered years.